Kartikeyg03012/All-Kariger/README.md

 2. Evaluate or recommend server hardware or software.
 3. Develop databases that support web applications and web sites.

-# Here, I am working on many projects on both J2SE and J2EE for Web development.
+# I work on the project as a Full Stack Java Developer.
 _**Language**_:-